 In my opinion, it would be nice if this sensor could also detect dust particles, along with the odors, but still, I find it a very useful feature that an air purifier must have.

-Having an Auto Mode is the first feature I encountered during this comparison, to be in common to both air purifiers.
+Having an Auto Mode is the first feature I encountered during this comparison to be in common with both air purifiers.

 Since Molekule Air does not have the Air Quality Sensor, the Auto mode is not the feature you’d expect an air purifier to have.
 Nevertheless, Auto Mode has a way of functioning in Molekule Air.